Hashtag Horror: Cast

+Themes

+In the book Gender and Contemporary Horror in Film, film critic Hannah Bonner notes that the film explores the theme of self-surveillance through the means of documenting life on social media platforms, which "does not lead to autonomy or control of one's self, but to violence and death."
+Writer-director Subkoff described the film's overarching theme as "cultural narcissism, and how it affects these young women who are killing themselves over being cyberbullied."

 Production

-Conception
+Development

 In February 2014, it was announced that Tara Subkoff had written and was going to direct a film starring Chloë Sevigny, Timothy Hutton, Balthazar Getty, Natasha Lyonne, Taryn Manning, Stella Schnabel, Lydia Hearst, and Annabelle Dexter-Jones.
 Screenwriter Casey Barnhart was brought in to do an uncredited rewrite before production.

 In a later interview with Elle, Subkoff stated that she was inspired to write the film after a discussion she'd had with one of her friends' daughters, who had been cyberbullied. "[The idea] started because I asked my friend's daughter, "What is horror, to you?"
 This girl was cyberbullied very badly...
 Now, I was bullied badly as a kid, but I could always change schools.
 I could always go home.
 Now you can't...when bullying follows you home, and there's no escape and no end, to me, that's horror.
 And to so many girls, that's just life."

+Subkoff, who was a fan of horror films since childhood, said on her goal making the film: "It was really more about, "I love this genre from when I was a kid, and I want to explore what it would be like to mix a modern version of a multi-layered genre film."
+And I [wanted to] modernize it and really have it be [about something] that feels like a horrible story—a horrible, horrible, horrible thing that's happening to so many teenagers and kids today, that's actually never happened before, so it's totally new and feels really fresh."